Mob justice a growing problem in some African countries – DW – 11/21/2024

 "We are an incredibly violent society and have been as long as South Africa has existed," Kemp tells DW.
 But one could point out that there are other societies that have colonial pasts that do not reach the level of violence that is reached in South Africa, she adds.

-She says that she has not yet seen an example of how mob justice is being reduced: "We need to create training, awareness and more dialogue in the society."
+She says that she has not yet seen an example of how mob justice is being reduced.
+"We need to create training, awareness and more dialogue in society."